LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 My north star product design principle is *“Common things should be easy, complex things should be possible”* (paraphrasing [Alan Kay](https://www.goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible) — because common things are not always simple).

-Eigensolutions, by definition, tend to be lower level primitives.
+Eigensolutions tend to be lower level primitives.
 They make complex things possible, but not necessarily easy.
 They enable a broad set of use cases, but may not be the most learnable or efficient way to implement all of them, compared to a tailored solution.
 *Some do both, in which case congratulations, you’ve got an even bigger unicorn!
 You can skip this section. :)*